BlueKickshaw/sushiGo/README.md

 	a server and a lobby on the same machine if they intend to be the only person running that particular lobby, for the sake of testing for example.

+	When all of the desired amount of players have joined the lobby, the host may start the lobby and the players will play the game in accordance with the rules!

 NOTE:
 	Colin worked on setting up initial classes(player, cards, hand), majority of calculate points methods, calculating total points, GameDriver, and gamedriver meshing.